dekuNukem/duckyPad/build_it_yourself.md

 ## Tactile Buttons

-Try searching `3X4X2.5MM White Tactile Button` on alibaba.
+Try searching `3X4X2.5MM White Tactile Button` on aliexpress.

 Should look like this: